 - improved liver enzyme markers

-Taking spirulina may help boost a person’s metabolism.
-A higher metabolic rate may make a person feel as if they have more energy.
-It may also increase the number of calories they burn each day, which may aid weight loss.
+Spirulina may help boost a person’s basal metabolism.
+A higher metabolic rate may increase the number of calories they burn, which may aid weight loss.

-The people in this study had non-alcoholic fatty liver disease, and so more research is needed to see if spirulina may boost metabolism in others without this condition.
+The participants all had nonalcoholic fatty liver disease, and more research is needed to see if spirulina may boost metabolism in others without this condition.